Skip to main content

 1. Peters JL, Sutton AJ, Jones DR, et al. Comparison of two methods to detect publication bias in meta-analysis.
 JAMA.
 2006;295:676-680.

 2. McGrath JJ, Murray RM.
 Risk factors for schizophrenia: from conception to birth.
 In: Hirsch SR, Weinberger DR, eds.
 Schizophrenia.
-Oxford, England: Blackwell Press; 2003.
+Blackwell Press; 2003.

-PEER REVIEW—All articles undergo an initial internal review for topic appropriateness and manuscript format.
+PEER REVIEW—All articles undergo an initial internal review by journal staff and section editors for topic appropriateness and manuscript format.
 Manuscripts that do not follow the guidelines in this document will be returned to the author for revisions.

-EDITING—All articles are edited for substance and to conform to house style, following, in part, the AMA Manual of Style, 11th ed.1 The edited manuscript is sent to the corresponding author for a final review and for any editorial queries.
+EDITING—Once accepted, all articles are edited for substance and to conform to house style, following, in part, the AMA Manual of Style, 11th ed.3 The edited manuscript is sent to the corresponding author for a final review and for any editorial queries.
 Time from submission to publication varies greatly and is generally 8 to 14 months, but could be longer, depending on the peer-review and revision processes.

-AUTHORSHIP/COPYRIGHT—Authors listed on the manuscript should only include those who have made a direct contribution to the content of the article, in accordance with the authorship criteria provided by the International Committee of Medical Journal Editors (ICMJE).2 Credit for authorship is based on a substantial contribution to (1) conception and design, or data analysis/interpretation, (2) drafting or revising the article critically for intellectual content, and (3) approval of the final version to be published.
-These 3 criteria must all be met.2 Those who have contributed to the article but do not meet these authorship criteria should be acknowledged at the end of the article.
+AUTHORSHIP/COPYRIGHT—Authors should only include those who have made a direct contribution to the content of the article, in accordance with the authorship criteria provided by the ICMJE.1 Credit for authorship is based on a substantial contribution to (1) the conception or design of the work, or the acquisition, analysis, or interpretation of data for the work; (2) drafting the work or reviewing it critically for important intellectual content; (3) final approval of the version to be published; and (4) agreement to be accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.1 These 4 criteria must all be met.
+Those who have contributed to the article but do not meet these authorship criteria should be included in an acknowledgment (gathered during submission but not listed directly in the manuscript file, to comply with JHOP's double-anonymized peer-review policy).

-Provide authors’ highest academic degree and professional affiliations.
-Also provide the name, address, telephone number, e-mail, and fax number of the corresponding author.
+When prompted during the submission process, please provide authors’ highest academic degree and professional affiliations, including job title and location.
+Also provide the name, address, telephone number, and email of the corresponding author.
 The corresponding author is responsible for securing signatures for all forms from all authors.

 For an article to be considered for publication, the authors must adhere to the manuscript format described here.

-Submit the entire manuscript and accompanying documents via the submission form by clicking the button below.
+Submit the entire manuscript and accompanying documents via JHOP's online submission portal, Editorial Manager.
+For more information, click the button below.

 Submit